-Book of The Irish Slot
+Book of the Irish

 Fourteen years after the release of Novomatic’s Book of Ra, and with 100 clones already in existence, Inspired Gaming has decided to release their very own version; ‘Book of the Irish’.
 Now, this may not sound like a particularly Inspired move from Inspired Gaming but there just may be a reason to give this slot a try.
 The first clone to take advantage of the popular Ireland/Leprechaun theme, Book of the Irish was released in May 2019.